CharlesAttend/M2-DAC/XAI/article_presentation/notes_article.md

 * Same as before but this time it help to provide understanding of the machine decision

 ## Cognitive forcing
-* The commonality between these three approaches is that decisions are initially withheld from the deci- sion maker
+* The commonality between these three approaches is that decisions are initially withheld from the decision maker
 * Withholding recommendations ‘forces’ the decision maker to cognitively engage with the decision and therefore, to consider different options and make trade- offs.
 *  partially helps to provide new options or to filter out unlikely options by forcing the decision maker to do so
 *  Partially support making trade-offs